 Split Multipoints Select this box to perform the File > Import/Export > Split Multipoints command directly after the ND2 experiment.

-When you apply the Split Multipoints command on ND acquisition that contains only the XY dimension, the information about the ND dimensions in the File > Open p dialog becomes unavailable.
+When you apply the Split Multipoints command on ND acquisition that contains only the XY dimension, the information about the ND dimensions in the P File > Open dialog becomes unavailable.